Six tips for the one-person online marketing team

 Want to get more done in less time?
 Consider creating separate calendars for your blog and social media channels where you map out your blog articles and social media posts for the week or month.
 Here’s how to create an editorial calendar for your blog and here’s how to create a social media content calendar.

-Want to do even more in less time?
 Read this post to learn more about other regular tasks that you can automate.

 5. Outsource whenever possible